 School Information – Harding House

 We are part of the Vale Federation of Special Schools.
-Harding House is the Post-16 Provision of Stocklake Park School and is in the town centre of Aylesbury.
+Harding House is the Post-16 Provision of Stocklake Park School and is in the centre of Aylesbury.
 Harding House is within walking distance of many local community facilities, close to other local secondary schools and with good local transport links.

 Harding House caters for students aged 16—19 with a wide range of needs.
 Students come into the Post-16 Provision from local, and out of county, SLD, MLD, specialist and mainstream schools.

 Our new student intake usually commences in September, but mid year applications will be considered.
 After initial transition, students usually begin their Post-16 programme in the Gladstone Group and undertake an induction programme.
 The Walton and Harding Groups cater for Year 13 and 14 students, with increased emphasis on vocational skills, functional key skills and transition to post school provision.
-Currently there are two Year 14 classes, whose programmes are tailored to their educational needs.

 There is also alternative 14-19 provision based at Stocklake Park School main site, catering for students who have more complex difficulties and may need a more sensory curriculum, access to therapies and a higher level of physical support and care.
 Please contact Gill Mullis at Stocklake Park School for more information – 01296 423507 or email firstname.lastname@example.org